bjohnnyd/fs-tool/README.md

 | **example_cohort_Gag_180_209_allele_fs_result.csv** | fraction shared calculation results for all combinations of alleles in the binding predictions |  |
 | **example_cohort_Gag_180_209_allele_metadata.csv** | lists netmhcpan nearest neighbour information and what allele was the ligand motif assignment based on  |  |
 | **example_cohort_Gag_180_209_cohort_result.csv** |  lists per cohort subject calculations for each index allele, peptide length, measure |  |

-Additional information can be found in the [Output](https://bjohnnyd.github.io/fs-tool/public/output) section of the documentation (coming soon).

 ## Authors and Citation